 Sipping coconut juice on a paradise beach, looking around you at Mauritius' tropical beauty, you may wonder if you have gone to heaven.
-Yes, pure shores and peaceful seclusion are part of why we love it here, but we also love it because holidays in Mauritius are a tantalising potpourri of culture and traditions.
+Yes, pure shores and peaceful seclusion are part of why we love it here, but we also love it because Mauritius holidays are a tantalising potpourri of culture and traditions.
 Head for the beach at night to watch the colourful, hip-swaying swirl of sega dancers moving to the electrifying beat of drums at a beachside bonfire.

 The soft sand and clear, calm waters of Blue Bay are perfect for swimming.
 Flic en Flac’s beach on the western coast is the longest beach of Mauritius.
 This natural beach is sprinkled with sea urchin, coral, and seashells and a beautiful turquoise blue lagoon offers calm swimming waters.
 The tiny island of IÎe Sancho is located between Bel Ombre and St. Felix on the south of Mauritius, offering a remote strip of sand and shallow seas.
 For surfing beaches head to Riviere des Gallet, where the strong current makes it a surf competition spot every November and December, or head north along the west coast to Tamrain.